 What does a parcel audit company do?
 Basically, they do all of the work for you!
 They are equipped with a dedicated staff as well as the proprietary software and analytical expertise to recover the refunds you are entitled to.

 There are billing errors, overcharges, mistakes, and late delivered packages on every invoice.
 If a company can get back any amount of money spent on shipping, that means lower overall shipping costs.
 Small parcel auditing is the most effective way to receive money back efficiently, but it is clear that carriers do not want to make it easy for businesses to identify and receive the refunds to which they are entitled.
 But most companies do not have the resources to audit these deliveries themselves.
-Human auditors can scan through invoices, but this is expensive and prone to error.
-Large volume shippers should consider the benefits of outsourcing parcel auditing to professional parcel auditing companies.

 An effective audit firm will have state-of-the-art software and a recovery team dedicated to identifying and recovering refunds from parcel carriers due to billing errors, service failures, and service guide violations, and, just as valuable, analyzing and reporting on massive amounts of data collected from these errors.

 All of this is addressed, typically without any upfront costs whatsoever.
 In return for a percentage of the refunds, the parcel auditing company does all of the work.
 In contrast to other methods of reviewing parcel invoices, there is no risk involved in hiring a professional parcel auditing company.
 A qualified firm will identify and recover all shipping charges that would have otherwise been unnecessarily paid to the carrier.
 They provide the leverage needed for companies to hold their parcel carriers accountable for unmet service standards and ensure that the relationship between the shipper and the carrier is transparent.

 Which Type of Parcel Auditing Should I Use?